CPM Calculator — Free Cost Per Mille Calculator for Media Planners (2026)

-Total amount spent on the campaign or ad placement
+Total amount spent on the campaign, flight, or placement.

 CPM (Cost Per Mille)